noliveleger/raspberrypi-doorbell/readme.md

 ## Amazon Dash Button
 Thanks to [Amazon Dash service](https://github.com/Nekmo/amazon-dash "").
-It triggers a signal to the daemon which make the bell rings 2 times (instead of one on front-door)
+It triggers a signal to the daemon which make the bell rings twice (instead once at front-door)